pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export function isPriceOrRemainderEqual(left: PriceOrRemainder, right: PriceOrRemainder): boolean;

+// Warning: (ae-missing-release-tag) "IsReadableColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class IsReadableColorSchemeGridField extends ColorSchemeGridField {
+    constructor(scheme: ColorSettings);
+    // (undocumented)
+    getValue(record: ColorSchemeGridRecordStore.Record): IsReadableRenderValue;
+}

 // Warning: (ae-missing-release-tag) "IsReadableRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)